 Other than links, I did take a look at the email blacklists to see if the domain is on any blacklists at the moment, and they aren’t, which is good.
 Files.com is most likely considered trademark-free, as it’s a generic word, but you never know–I’d also check the trademarks, as well.

 I’ve seen, in the past, disasters happen when companies have bought domain names without doing the proper due diligence on a domain name.
 The case of Nuts.com comes to mind as one very public example.
 There are plenty of others.
 Links are a good place to start when doing due diligence of a domain name.
-If you’re not very technical or want some more assurance that a domain name you’re buying is free and clear of spam and any issues, check out Verified.Domains, the first-ever service that offers a complete domain name background check–the CarFax of domain names.
+If you’re not very technical or want some more assurance that a domain name you’re buying is free and clear of spam and any issues, check your DNP Score to see how risky the domain name is and if there are any issues with it.